Hospital visits restricted as pandemic worsens

-Some hospitals across the North West of England are restricting visitors as the coronavirus pandemic escalates.
+Some hospitals across the south of England are restricting visitors as the coronavirus pandemic escalates.

-Facilities such as Clatterbridge Cancer Centre are allowing one visitor per patient while others, including Southport and Formby hospital, are limiting visits to one hour per day.
+Some, like Royal Berkshire Hospital, are allowing one visitor per patient while others, like Southampton General Hospital, will only allow visiting if permitted by the nurse-in-charge.

 The advice differs between hospitals and wards so visitors should check specific rules before they go.